SalesforceCommerceCloud/commerce-sdk-core/README.md

 # core

 The Core package provides a variety of functions that make interacting with Salesforce Commerce APIs easy.
-The following are some of the functions that the Core package can perform:
+The following are some of the Core package functions:

 * Authentication - An easy way to authenticate with the APIs that require Account Manager authentication.
 * HTTP operations - TypeScript functions for all the HTTP operations.